usegraffy/graffy/pages/why/03-vs-GraphQL.md

-### Why not GraphQL?
+# Graffy vs GraphQL?

 GraphQL brings together a large number of good ideas, and Graffy shamelessly borrows many of them.
 Graffy is also heavily inspired by Falcor, another data fetching library.

 Graffy has several advantages over GraphQL such as improved caching and a simpler data model, but the biggest one - and the reason for starting this project - is support for efficient, scalable **live queries**.

-## Live queries, not subscriptions
+## Live queries vs subscriptions

+Quite often, clients need to keep query results up-to-date as they change on the server.
+Polling is an obvious solution to this, but the latencies and resource usage make this infeasible for many use-cases.

-Live queries are like queries where the server, after returning the initial results, keeps pushing updates to those results as long as the client needs them.
+Live queries are the friendliest solution to this - they are queries where the server, after returning the initial results, keeps pushing updates to those results as long as the client needs them.
 These are often the most natural abstractions to use on the client, but GraphQL does not provide an easy way to build them.

-No, [GraphQL subscriptions are not live queries](https://graphql.org/blog/subscriptions-in-graphql-and-relay/#why-not-live-queries).
+[GraphQL subscriptions are not live queries](https://graphql.org/blog/subscriptions-in-graphql-and-relay/#why-not-live-queries).
 GraphQL rejected live queries because they are hard to implement on the server, especially in a distributed environment.

 GraphQL subscriptions, where server-side events (such as those published to a message queue) are pushed more or less unchanged to the client, are much easier to build.
 However they simply end up transfering that complexity to the front-end, at significant performance and complexity cost.